magento/devdocs/guides/v1.0/extension-dev-guide/attributes.md

 <h2 id="extension">Extension attributes</h2>

-Use `ExtensibleDataInterface`to implement extension attributes.
-In your code, you must define `getExtensionAttributes()`.
+Use `ExtensibleDataInterface` to implement extension attributes.
+In your code, you must define `getExtensionAttributes()` and `setExtensionAttributes(*ExtensionInterface param)`.

 <code>public function getExtensionAttributes();</code>

-Most likely, you'll also want to extend interfaces defined in the `Api/Data` directory of an Magento module.
+Most likely, you'll want to extend interfaces defined in the `Api/Data` directory of an Magento module.